Skip to content

 Phase 1: Extraction

-• Type classification — Is this an observation, decision, question, spec, plan, task, outcome, or fact?
+• Type classification — Is this an observation, decision, question, meta, preference, outcome, or fact?

 • Entity extraction — What files, people, tools, and concepts are mentioned?